SignTools/SignTools/README.md

 ### Requirements

 - Web service server
-  - All operating systems and architectures are supported
+  - All major operating systems and architectures are supported
   - Tested on a Raspberry Pi
 - Builder server, such as a CI like GitHub Actions, that:
   - Runs macOS